spencerlievens/prova/docs/architecture.md

 Tokens are not created as part of block creation.
 1. Accounts are protected by M-of-N multi-signature for protection against theft & loss.
-2. Accounts are comprised of a keys where a majority of keys are held by key holders approved by the asset issuer.
-This prevents accidental
+2. Accounts are comprised of keys where a majority of keys are held by key holders approved by the asset issuer.
 3. Block creation is conducted by Validators that are approved by the asset issuer.